 Federal law prohibits foreign nationals from making contributions in connection with any state, local, or federal election.
 Contributions cannot be made directly, or through any other person.
 Further, no person may solicit, accept, or receive such a contribution.
-If your campaign receives a check with a foreign address, it could be that of a US citizen that is oversees for military purposes, etc. The campaign should note that on the report so that the staff at the COPP knows that your campaign researched the contribution to ensure that it is not a foreign national.
+If your campaign receives a check with a foreign address, it could be that of a US citizen that is oversees for military purposes, etc. Best practices include notifying COPP staff that your campaign has researched the contributor to ensure that it is not a foreign national.
+Candidates can accept contributions from US citizens residing outside the country.

-CAMPAIGN DEBTS AND OBLIGATION
+CAMPAIGN DEBTS AND OBLIGATIONS

-Reporting of campaign debts and obligations is one of the most commonly missed requirement during the reporting process.
+Reporting of campaign debts and obligations is one of the most commonly missed requirements during the reporting process.
 A candidate shall report the full name and mailing address of each person or entity to whom a debt or obligation is owed at the end of a reporting period, including the amount, date contracted, and purpose of each debt.
 If the exact amount is unknown at the time, the estimated amount shall be reported.
+(44.11.506, ARM)

-(44.11.506, ARM) Example: Debts and obligations that shall be reported are candidate loans or contracted campaign materials through a vendor where payment is expected later.
+Example: Debts and obligations that shall be reported are candidate loans or contracted campaign materials through a vendor where payment is expected later.

-All debt or obligations must be in writing at the time it is incurred and must be signed by the parties and retained for inspection.
+All debts or obligations must be in writing at the time the debt or obligation is incurred and must be signed by the parties and retained for inspection.